Ground Penetrating Radar for Concrete Inspection in Kansas City

 Due to the extremely high tension placed on post-tension cables, contractors very much want to avoid cutting them.
 PT cables are frequently used in parking structure construction and garages.
 These are typically located near large buildings, so using an X-ray is especially problematic.
 The evacuation of large buildings is no small feat and can be expensive, difficult, and disruptive.
 GPR does not require evacuation, so these additional problems are eliminated.

-Occasionally during new construction, an inspector may fail to do a proper inspection prior to the concrete pouring.
+Occasionally during new construction, an inspector may fail to do a proper inspection prior to the pouring of the concrete.
 Of course, the contractor needs to provide evidence that the structure meets the required specifications.
 GPR can gather the appropriate information that can be presented to the inspector or engineer in a format that they can use.

 GPR can locate underground utilities so contractors can avoid damaging them.
 811 One-Call Systems are great resources, but One-Call techs only mark-out public utilities.
 Sites with installed utilities that are not owned by the local utility company will not be located and marked.
 GPR can locate both metallic and non-metallic lines, including inside and outside utilities such as water, gas, and electric lines.